-2. Conditional Admission
+3. Conditional Admission

 Students not meeting the requirements for unconditional admission may be granted conditional admission.
-Such admission will be granted only with approval of the Director of Admissions/Registrar.
+Such admission will be granted only with approval of the Dean of Enrollment Services/Registrar.
+A Conditional Admission form can be found under the Admissions tab in the Portal.
 Students admitted in this category are:

-- A. Applicants from high schools not accredited by the state. - B. Transfer students who do not have a 2.00 GPA may be admitted conditionally if they are eligible to return to the college most recently attended, or if they have been out of school for a fall or spring semester. - C. Applicants without a high school diploma or GED who have acceptable ACT scores may petition the Director of Admissions/Registrar for conditional admission.
+- A. Applicants from high schools not accredited by the state. - B. Transfer students who do not have a 2.00 GPA may be admitted conditionally if they are eligible to return to the college most recently attended, or if they have been out of school for a fall or spring semester. - C. Applicants without a high school diploma or GED who have acceptable ACT scores may petition the Dean of Enrollment Services/Registrar for conditional admission.
 The College believes that most students without a high school diploma should seek to complete high school or obtain a GED prior to enrolling in the College.
 Assistance in obtaining a GED is readily available through the Adult Education program within the ASU-Newport service area.

-All students enrolled under conditional admission must take all required remedial courses during their first 15 hours at the
+All students enrolled under conditional admission must take all required remedial courses during their first 15 hours at the College.

-College.
 During subsequent enrollment terms, students who were granted conditional admission will be subject to College policy as outlined in the Academic Probation and Suspension section of this catalog.
 Some short-term technical programs could be exempt from the prerequisite requirements.
-Check the Office of Admissions/Registrar for details.
+Check the Office of Enrollment Services/Registrar for details.

-3. Special Students\
+1. Special Students

 A part-time student who does not plan to enroll in a degree or certificate program or who has no plans to transfer credit to another institution may be permitted to enroll as a special student.
 He/she may be admitted upon submission of an application for admission without transcripts of previous work and shall be classified as a special student.
-The Arkansas Department of Health requires all students that attend college require proof of immunizations for two separate doses of Measles, Mumps, and Rubella (MMR) unless they are eligible for a waiver.
+The Arkansas Department of Health requires all students that attend college require proof of immunizations for two separate doses of measles, mumps, and rubella (MMR) unless they are eligible for a waiver.

-4. High School Student Admission
+2. High School Student Admission